Azure/ResourceModules/docs/wiki/The CI environment - Deployment validation.md

 This paragraph is intended for CARML contributors or more generally for those leveraging the CARML CI environment and want to update or add a new module to the library.

-Refer to the below snippet to optionally leverage the 'Test-ModuleLocally.ps1' script and verify if your module will comply with the deployment validation step before pushing to source control.
+You can leverage the below snippet to leverage the 'Test-ModuleLocally.ps1' script to verify if your module will comply with the deployment validation step before pushing to source control.

 ```powershell
 #########[ Function Test-ModulesLocally.ps1 ]#############